 - Roll out to form a large rectangle.
 Cut into four long strips, halve each.

-- Place a line of chocolate at each narrow end and roll both in to meet in the middle.
-Turn over
+- Place a line of chocolate at one narrow end and roll over to cover.
+Add another chocolate baton and continue rolling up.

 - Loosely cover with cling film and let rise on the baking tray for 30 minutes.